cubiq/ComfyUI_Workflows/README.md

 To follow all the exercises, clone or download this repository and place the files in the `input` directory inside the `ComfyUI/input` directory on your PC.
 That will let you follow all the workflows without errors.

 To review any workflow you can simply drop the JSON file onto your ComfyUI work area, also remember that any image generated with ComfyUI has the whole workflow embedded into itself.
-You can take any image you see in this documentation and drop it inside ComfyUI to load the full node structure.
+You can take many of the images you see in this documentation and drop it inside ComfyUI to load the full node structure.

 Let's get started!